MaartenGr/BERTopic/docs/tutorial/algorithm/algorithm.md

 words between documents.
 Now, what if, we instead treat all documents in a single category (e.g., a cluster) as a single document and then apply TF-IDF?
 The result would be importance scores for words within a cluster.
 The more important words are within a cluster, the more it is representative of that topic.
 In other words, if we extract the most important words per cluster, we get descriptions of **topics**!
+This model is called class-based TF-IDF

 <p align="center">
 <img src="https://github.com/MaartenGr/BERTopic/raw/master/images/ctfidf.png" height="50"/>